Toronto Housing Market Forecast

 TRREB reports in the newly released data for April, that sales declined by 2/3rds YoY, and detached home prices dropped 11.2% from March 2020.
 See the full monthly GTA & Toronto home prices changes below.
 The trend is typical of all housing market forecasts.

+Compare Toronto’s housing market outlook to the US housing market forecast.
 You can view the prices for each city and MLS district below.
+Also, keep an eye on Toronto condo prices as the pandemic passes.

 Please Do Share this post with your friends and clients on Facebook.